zcstarr/zksync-tax-helper/README.md

 and the funds split by total points percentage

 ### In practice
 Let's find out make a PR and let's go.
+If something doesn't work with this process we'll create an issue and try and quickly adjust through rough consensus.

 ## Roadmap
 See the [open issues](https://github.com/zcstarr/zksync-tax-helper/issues) for a list of proposed features (and known issues).